 To create an allowed list, visit the Terms page, click the gear icon, and choose Only on the following websites:

 Add the URLs for websites where you would like your style guide suggestions to appear and confirm the selection by clicking save URL settings.
-On all other websites, style guide suggestions will be hidden unless the user clicks the green G icon in the lower right corner of the text field.
+On all other websites, style guide suggestions will be hidden unless the user clicks the Grammarly widget in the lower-right corner of the text field.